Cincinnati Music Hall

 Music Hall, commonly known as Cincinnati Music Hall, is a classical music performance hall in Cincinnati, Ohio, completed in 1878.
 It serves as the home for the Cincinnati Ballet, Cincinnati Symphony Orchestra, Cincinnati Opera, May Festival Chorus, and the Cincinnati Pops Orchestra.
 In January 1975, it was recognized as a National Historic Landmark by the U.S. Department of the Interior for its distinctive Venetian Gothic architecture.
 The building was designed with a dual purpose – to house musical activities in its central auditorium and industrial exhibitions in its side wings.
 It is located at 1241 Elm Street, across from the historic Washington Park in Over-the-Rhine, minutes from the center of the downtown area.

 Music Hall was built over a pauper's cemetery, which has helped fuel its reputation as one of the most haunted places in America.

 In June 2014, Music Hall was included on the National Trust for Historic Preservation's annual list of America's 11 most endangered historic places.
+After being closed for over a year for a $143 million renovation, Music Hall was reopened in 2017.

 Venues

 Springer Auditorium is the main auditorium, named in honor of founding patron Reuben Springer.
 It seats 2,289 people for symphony performances and 2,439 people for the Cincinnati Pops.
 Prior to recent sweeping revitalization efforts, which eliminated many seats in favor of increasing seat size universally, it was the second-largest traditional auditorium or opera house by capacity in the nation.
 Springer serves as home for the Cincinnati Symphony Orchestra, the Cincinnati Pops Orchestra, the Cincinnati Ballet, the Cincinnati Opera, as well as the May Festival (the tradition from which the necessity of building such a permanent hall derived).

 Springer Auditorium also houses the iconic Music Hall Chandelier.
-The Czechoslovakian piece was sent to the United States in pieces, and was officially installed in Springer Auditorium in the early 1970s.
+The Czechoslovak piece was sent to the United States in pieces, and was officially installed in Springer Auditorium in the early 1970s.
 It was found and purchased by the Corbett Family as they financed the multi-year renovation of the auditorium.
 The chandelier weighs approximately 1,500 pounds with a diameter of 21 feet.
 It also includes 96 candles, each lit with an individual bulb.

 Music Hall Ballroom accommodates up to 1,300 people, and is the second largest meeting space in the city, encompassing nearly 20000 sqft.
 It is frequently used for large receptions, exhibitions, fashion shows, class reunions and breakfast, lunch and dinner gatherings.

 Prior to 1974 the space was known as the Topper Ballroom and has been managed by numerous outside organizations since its opening in 1928.
 Additionally, the space has undergone numerous renovations such as those in 1935, 1947, 1959, and a $1.8 million renovation of the Ballroom in October 1998.
 In July 2007, organ rebuilder Ronald F. Wehmeier of Cincinnati announced the Mighty Wurlitzer theater organ that once graced the old Albee Theater in Cincinnati would be restored and installed in Music Hall's Ballroom for a New Year's Eve 2009 debut.